Witwisit Hiranyawongkul: 2007–2008: Acting debut and rising popularity

-Pchy make acting debut with a leading role as Mew in the 2007 Thai multi-layered romantic-drama film The Love of Siam, which brought him wider recognition and several newcomer awards.
+Pchy make acting debut with a leading role as Mew in the 2007 Thai multi-layered romantic-drama film Love of Siam, which brought him wider recognition and several newcomer awards.

-In 2008, Pchy was nominated in the Best Actor category in the Thailand National Film Association Awards for his breakthrough role in The Love of Siam.
+In 2008, Pchy was nominated in the Best Actor category in the Thailand National Film Association Awards for his breakthrough role in Love of Siam.
 He was the youngest nominee in the category.
 Although he eventually lost to Akara Amarttayakul, he was happy to be nominated.
 He was also nominated in the Best Actor category in the Critics Assembly Award.
 Pchy received Chalermthai award in the Lead Actor in Thai Film Category.

 In the same year, Pchy appeared in Thai R&B singer Nasnan's music video "Hak Tur Mod Rak" (If You Have Lost Your Love), as the singer's love interest.
 In the video, Pchy plays Nasnan's boyfriend whose love starts to wane and who becomes involved with another girl.
 Dove invited Pchy and Chukiat Sakweerakul to compose and sing a song titled "Chao Wan Mai" (Better Morning).
 The CD, which is not for sale, will be given to women throughout Bangkok.

 2008–2014: Launched a band and activities

-Pchy launched a band August, the boy band was made for the movie The Love of Siam but, they found themselves comfortable with each other so decided to pursue it into the Thai Entertainment Industry and which began by singing and playing in The Love of Siam's promotional events.
+Pchy launched a band August, the boy band was made for the movie Love of Siam but, they found themselves comfortable with each other so decided to pursue it into the Thai Entertainment Industry and which began by singing and playing in Love of Siams promotional events.
 The 13-member band (including Pchy) released their first album August*Thanx in February 2008.
 Their first full album Radiodrome was released in December 2008.
 On 10 January, Pchy recorded "Miss", the interlude in film Love on That Day.

 Pchy's his first public work was singing the original soundtrack song for the movie Khao Niew Moo Ping.
-In The Love of Siam soundtrack, he also contributed several songs.
+In Love of Siam soundtrack, he also contributed several songs.